alvancf/temp-demo/README.md

 https://gl.swmansion.com/rnoh/react-native-harmony/-/issues/1167 RNViewBase居中的问题  close
 https://gl.swmansion.com/rnoh/react-native-harmony/-/issues/1113   ClipPathView问题

+Expected effect: Two fingers can control image zooming, a feature that works normally on both Android and iOS.
+In the HarmonyOS RN framework, the parameters passed into the two-finger callback function do not match the time-triggered parameters used in the source code for judgment, rendering the two-finger events ineffective.

 Harmony In the RN framework, the input parameter of the two-finger callback function is inconsistent with that in the source code.